BolverBlitz/BolverBlitz/MAINTENANCE.md

 ### Security
-I'll fix anything that's related to the security of the code if it's brought up to my attention
+I'll fix anything that's related to the security of the code if it's brought up to my attention _Quick sidenote, i might still commit something here if i feel like it.
+This dosn't change the status of that repo._
 - [Kantek_EuleLive](https://github.com/BolverBlitz/Kantek_EuleLive) - WS based nodejs backend to show all messages found by kantek
 - [Glueckskecks-Bot](https://github.com/BolverBlitz/Glueckskecks-Bot) - A Telegram bot that will reply with a random lucky cookie saying
 - [IITC-BaseUtil-Bot](https://github.com/BolverBlitz/IITC-BaseUtil-Bot) - Recreation of the original bot, so you can still use BaseUtils plugin